vijayanajay/st_final/docs/arch_review.md

 - Test imports in `test_backtester.py` have been standardized to use proper Python module imports rather than dynamic imports, improving code clarity and maintainability.
 - Test assertions in `test_backtester.py` have been made more precise, ensuring they match the exact expected behavior of the backtesting logic.
 In particular, portfolio composition tracking assertions now verify exact values (0% cash/100% equity when in position) rather than using less precise comparisons.
 - Test code duplication in `test_data_loader.py` has been eliminated by removing redundant tests for the legacy `fetch` function and keeping only one test that verifies the wrapper behavior.
 This significantly reduced code duplication while maintaining comprehensive test coverage of the primary `fetch_data` function.
+- Standalone integration test has been properly integrated into the pytest test suite.
+The original `integration_test.py` in the project root has been refactored into `tests/test_integration.py` with proper pytest structure and use of the recommended primary API (`apply_strategy`).
+- Documentation structure has been standardized by ensuring test documentation resides in `docs/tests/` directory.
+The misplaced documentation file (`docs/src/test_feature_generator.py.md`) has been consolidated with the correctly located file.